 DHS/MQD mailed tribal council consultation letters to Ke Ola Mamo with a draft of the transition plan.
-Ke Ola Mamo received 45 days for public comment period and during that time they did not provide comments on the 2015 and 2016 versions of the transition plan.
-Timeline and comment period details below.
+Ke Ola Mamo received 45 days for public comment period and during that time they did not provide comments on the 2015, 2016, and 2019 versions of the transition plan.
+DHS/MQD published public notices, electronically via email and website information and non-electronically in local newspaper and eligibility units.
+The public received 30 days for public comment period.
+See Attachment D for public notification timelines and comment periods.